abpuccini/maternal-mortality-project/README.md

 - We fit a linear regression model and experimented with feature selection after running `RFE` to identify insignificant variables.
 However, removing the insignificant variables did not improve the R2 value for any of the linear regression models.

-- We experimented with scaling our data using `Standard Scaler`, best for outliers, and fit our model again, but the resulting R2 score was slightly lower: 0.586.
+- We experimented with scaling our data using `StandardScaler`, best for outliers, and fit our model again, but the resulting R2 score was slightly lower: 0.586.

 - Our highest scoring Linear Regression model with the data stratified by race was with non-scaled data, using each of our race and hispanic origin categories, and population data, stratified by race.
 These are the resulting scores: